learn-co-curriculum/programming-univbasics-nds-conclusion/README.md

 any business that's using computers and automation to run their business better!
-From our little "Green Grocer" to the largest corporations or scientific data sets, processing NDS into _insights_ is possibly the briefest and most universal expression of why programmers are hired.
+From our little "Green Grocer" to the largest corporations or scientific data sets, processing NDS into _insights_ is possibly the briefest and most universal expression of why programmers are hired and, frankly, so well-paid.
+One programmer whose _insight_ saves their salary multiple-times over per year is entitled to a share of that gain.

 These _insights_ are the ones that can help us stop epidemics, discover new business processes, or make each other laugh, love, and live better lives.